arieqwer/planetary-wave-teleconnection-heat-sync/README.md

 ## Quick start

 1. Create a Python environment from `requirements.txt`.
-2. Place the large external inputs described in `data/external/README.md` in your archive or local external-data directory.
+2. Place the large external inputs in archive or local external-data directory.
 3. Run the workflow scripts from the repository root.